dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 malleable, programmable dolls without a karmic, causal connection to those powerfully networked people who use them.

+The following factors not only determine the severity of the schematic crisis, they correlate to the severity of resulting connectopathy, which acts as a neurological cause for mental illess *BUT ALSO A VERIFIABLE, NEUROLOGICAL FINGERPRINT* for the presence of recovered memories, true and fictitious.
+That's yet another reason why bitemark analysis is so important these days -- don't let them "bodycam" us by pigeonholing our perspectives on critical legal issues.

 #### (1) The length of time between the original events and the date upon which those memories became accessible

 When this length of time is increased, then the mind is much more